Skip to main content

 This article is provided for general educational purposes only and does not constitute legal advice.
 Insurance policies, regulations, and case law can vary significantly based on individual circumstances.
 Consult a licensed attorney for advice about your specific situation.

-Most policyholders assume their insurance company will be there when they need it.
-You pay your premiums, you file a claim, and the insurer pays.
+Insurance companies can fail.
+They can become insolvent — unable to pay claims they owe.
+Most policyholders assume their insurance company will be there when they need it: you pay your premiums, you file a claim, and the insurer pays.
 That is how it is supposed to work.
-But what happens when the insurance company itself fails — when it runs out of money, is seized by regulators, and can no longer pay claims?
+But what happens when the insurance company itself runs out of money, is seized by regulators, and can no longer pay?

 It happens more often than most people realize.
 And in California’s current insurance market — where carriers are fleeing the state, non-renewals are surging, and wildfire exposure is reshaping the entire industry — the risk of insurer insolvency is not theoretical.
 It is a real and growing concern.

-This article explains what happens when a California property and casualty insurer goes insolvent, how the California Insurance Guarantee Association (CIGA) steps in, what CIGA covers and what it does not, and what you should do to protect yourself — both before and after an insolvency occurs.
+In California, when an admitted insurer goes under, the California Insurance Guarantee Association (CIGA) steps in to pay covered claims.
+But the protections have limits, the process takes time, and not every policyholder qualifies.
+This article explains what happens when a California property and casualty insurer goes insolvent, how CIGA works, what it covers and what it does not, and what you might consider doing — both before and after an insolvency — to protect yourself.

 💡